SDG 3, Health and Well-being

 - Write to your politicians asking what your country is doing to help on this topic.

-Encourage others to join us and to visit www.wcydo.com to sign up for our newsletter and information about our proposed wcydo App.
-See you next week on blog post 5!
+Encourage others to join us and to visit our social accounts to sign up for our newsletter and information about our proposed WCYDo APP.
+See you next week on blog post 5, which will be about SDG 4 – Education.